MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 ## Lab overview

-In this lab, you will create and configure wiki in an Azure DevOps, including managing markdown content and creating a Mermaid diagram.
+In this lab, you'll create and configure a wiki in Azure DevOps, including managing markdown content and creating a Mermaid diagram.

 ## Objectives

 After you complete this lab, you will be able to:

-- Create a wiki in an Azure Project
+- Create a wiki in an Azure Project.
-- Add and edit markdown
+- Add and edit markdown.
-- Create a Mermaid diagram
+- Create a Mermaid diagram.

 ## Estimated timing: 45 minutes